-- 8.1 The University aligns its policy and practice with the Scottish Government Suicide

-Prevention plan.
-Student Services and Human Resources encourage the disclosure of problems, concerns and distress.
-The University ensures that services to both students and staff are delivered by competent and skilled practitioners, and the Intervention team ensures that practice is up-to-date and integrated collaboratively across the institution. - The University is aware of the worries of families and relatives, who would like the University to communicate with them when a student becomes ill or is a cause for concern, so that they can help.
+- 8.1 The University aligns its policy and practice with the Scottish Government's Suicide Prevention Strategy: Creating Hope Together, and UUK Suicide-safer universities guidance.
+Student Services and Human Resources encourage the disclosure of problems, concerns, and distress.
+The University ensures that services to both students and staff are delivered by competent and skilled practitioners, and the Intervention team ensures that practice is up-to-date and integrated collaboratively across the institution. - 8.2 The University is aware of the worries of families and relatives, who would like the University to communicate with them when a student becomes ill or is a cause for concern, so that they can help.
 We affirm that mobilising all support is good practice when someone becomes ill.
 The student's independence and legal right to privacy remains, however. - 8.3 As adults, most students have the legal right to decide whether details of their mental health can be shared with others.
-This is as an important and complex issue that is regularly discussed, reviewed and assessed by Student Services.
+This is as an important and complex issue that is regularly discussed, reviewed, and assessed by Student Services.
 In situations where Student Services does share information with emergency contacts/families and with medical professionals, it is intended to be for the urgent support of the student.
-These situations are carefully considered and whenever possible the consent of the student is sought, if it has not already been obtained at an earlier stage.
+These situations are carefully considered and whenever possible the consent of the student is sought if it has not already been obtained at an earlier stage.
 When the decision is taken to share information without consent, this decision is made in conjunction with another qualified colleague and with the agreement of a Student Services manager, when it is considered essential to reduce risk.